mskblackbelt/mskblackbelt.github.io/content/blog/circuitpy_on_rp2040.md

 The NeoPixel included on these boards is _bright_ leading me to probe for the dimmest value I could set for brightness.
 Some experimentation showed that the cutoff was 0.00781.
 A little more investigation showed me that was 1 / 128, so the brighness is a 7-bit value.
 I've since changed the code to set the brightness with `led.brightness = 1 / 128`, making sure the numerator is an integer.

 Notice the `print` command—it's possible to connect to the serial output of the board to see output data.
 To connect to the serial console from a terminal, use the `screen` command to connect to the relevant TTY.
 On my system (macOS 26 Tahoe), I list the files under `/dev/tty.*`.
-There's only one with a `usb` value, so I simply run `screen /dev/tty.usb` <kbd>TAB</kbd> which fills in the correct values and press return.
-Now, each time I save the `code.py` file, I get a message that says
+There's only one with a `usb` value, so I simply run `screen /dev/tty.usb` <kbd>TAB</kbd> which fills in the correct values and press return.[^fn2] Now, each time I save the `code.py` file, I get a message that says
 ```
 Code stopped by auto-reload.
 Reloading soon.
 soft reboot